AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 #### The `displacements` key

-The `displacement` sections lists the node locations at the beginning of the simulation.
+The `displacements` section lists the node locations at the beginning of the simulation.
 Each displacement type extends the interface [Displacement][Displacement].
 If no fully qualified displacement name is provided for class loading, Alchemist uses the package [displacements][DisplacementPackage] to search for the class.

 **Examples**